mschuchard/rapid-vaults/README.md

 # Rapid Vaults
-Currently in alpha and not to be used quite yet.
+Currently in beta and can be used without expectation of support.

 [![Build Status](https://travis-ci.org/mschuchard/rapid-vaults.svg?branch=master)](https://travis-ci.org/mschuchard/rapid-vaults)